-Believe it or not, another year has come and gone and we’re in the midst of the tax and audit busy season.
-Between long travel days, 60 hour weeks, and Saturdays at the office, it can seem like this is the wrong time to continue (or start) studying for the CPA Exam.
-The CPA Exam is your ticket to becoming an elite accounting professional within the field of accounting, and despite a hectic schedule, it is possible to start or continue studying for the CPA Exam during busy season.
+Believe it or not, another year has come and gone and public accounting is in the midst of busy season.
+Between long commutes, 60-hour weeks, and Saturdays at the office, it can seem like this is the wrong time to continue (or start) studying for the CPA Exam.
+But, the CPA Exam is your ticket to becoming an elite accounting professional at any accounting firm, and despite a hectic schedule, it is possible to start or continue studying for the CPA Exam during busy season.

-After all, you only have an 18-month window to pass the exam; why not try to use this time to study for part of it?
-With a few simple strategies to help you manage your time and maximize your efficiency, you can be turning out work reports and achieving your study goals simultaneously.
-Below, we’ve put together 7 tips on studying for the CPA Exam during busy season to help you come out on the other side ready to pass a section.
+After all, you only have an 18-month window to pass the exam; why not try to use this time to get in some study hours?
+With a few simple study plans and strategies to help you manage your time and maximize your efficiency, you can be turning out work reports and achieving your study goals simultaneously.
+Below, we’ve put together 7 study tips on studying for the CPA Exam during busy season to help you come out on the other side ready to pass a section.

 The foundation of being able to study during busy season is having a schedule that you stick to.
-Pick a few days out of the week where you commit to one or two hours of studying.
-Maybe pick a few weeknights and Sunday mornings for CPA review, and develop a routine where you take the time to sit down a get through some of your study materials.
+Pick a few days out of the week where you commit to one or two dedicated study hours.
+Maybe pick a few weeknights and Sunday mornings for CPA Exam study, and develop a routine where you take the time to sit down and get through some of your study materials.

 What if there was a way to magically have your CPA Review course adapt to your schedule in order to help you study more efficiently?
 While it may seem like a CPA Exam dream, there are study materials out there that are adaptive and take into account when you can study and how long.
-They even consider your planned exam date and introduce you to material at a pace consistent with when you can study and when you need to be ready to pass.
+Their study method even considers your planned exam date and introduce you to material at a pace consistent with your study sessions and when you need to be ready to pass.

-3. Maximize Efficiency with the Right Study Material
+3. Maximize efficiency with the right study plan

 On that same note, you can use adaptive learning technology to help you maximize your study efficiency.
-Adaptive learning helps students build relationships with ideas and has been proven to improve study efficiency, helping students learn more in less time.
+While you’re juggling your social life, work life and CPA Exam study, adaptive learning has been proven to improve study efficiency, helping students learn more in less time.

 Being social and spending time with people you love is a great way to keep your sanity while you’re working hard and trying to study.
 While we love working in public accounting, we’re also human, and sometimes we can get a bit overdrawn, especially during busy season.
 A great way to alleviate some of this stress is to keep your social life during busy season.